 Measurement of water velocities and depths within the Wilderness breach (made on November 6 and November 20, 2012, and June 26 and November 13, 2013) is being done with a Sontek1 M9 acoustic Doppler current profiler and an Oceanscience1 remotely operated Q-boat 1800P.
 Water velocities are being collected at a rate of 3.0 and/or 1.0 MHz depending on flow conditions with an accuracy of 0.25% of measured velocity and resolution of 0.001 m/s; water depths are being collected at the same frequency as velocity with a vertical accuracy of 1% and resolution of 0.001 m.
 Approximately 3 to 5 sections perpendicular to the channel axis are being collected within the breach and geo-referenced using Real Time Kinematic Global Positioning System (RTK GPS) mapping.
 Another section is being collected perpendicular to the flood tidal channel(s) bayward of the former GSB shoreline.
 An additional section is being collected roughly parallel and seaward of the former ocean shoreline, as conditions permit.
 For each deployment, these sections are being measured once during the last 2-3 hours of the incoming ocean tide and a second time during the last 2-3 hours of the outgoing ocean tide.
 Velocity and depth measurements are being imported into a geographic information system (GIS) and exported as one or more geo-referenced shapefiles.
 Instantaneous discharge also is being computed from at least one of the breach sections for incoming and outgoing tide conditions.

-Collection of water levels within GSB adjacent to the breach is being be done with a modified USGS storm surge sensor (SSS).
+Collection of water levels within GSB adjacent to the breach generally is being be done with a modified USGS storm-tide sensor.
 This sensor, which normally collects 7 days of 30-second-interval data, has been reprogrammed to collect about 2 months of routine (6-minute-interval) tide-gage observations.
-Two SSS instruments were installed to help ensure that at least one would remain fully operational through the planned, 2-month deployment.
-(Fortunately, both of these instruments ultimately collected just under 3 months of continuous record each.)
-Note that the SSS-East record was obtained from a position on the Old Inlet dock near the former barrier island shoreline, whereas the SSS-West record was obtained from the end of the dock nearest to Pelican Island.
-SSS data can be viewed here (SSS deployment notes, SSS-East [plot, data], SSS-West [plot, data]) or downloaded in a zip-file.
+In most cases, two sensors were installed to help ensure that at least one would remain fully operational through the planned, 2-month deployment.

 Operating the Acoustic Doppler Current Profiler (ADCP)